Morpho-lang/morpho-zeromq/help/zeromq.md

 [tagpublisher]: # (publisher)
 [tagsubscriber]: # (subscriber)

 The Publisher/subscriber pattern is used for data distribution.
-It involves a publisher, who creates a `ZeroMQPublisher` object and broadcasts messages, and any number of subscribers, who each create a `ZeroMQSubscriber` object and receive messages.
+It involves a publisher, who creates a `ZMQPublisher` object and broadcasts messages, and any number of subscribers, who each create a `ZMQSubscriber` object and receive messages.

 ## Push-Pull
 [tagpush]: # (push)
 [tagpull]: # (pull)

 The push/pull message exhange pattern is used for parallel task distribution.
-It involves two kinds of socket: `ZeroMQPush` used to send messages and `ZeroMQPull` used to receive messages.
+It involves two kinds of socket: `ZMQPush` used to send messages and `ZMQPull` used to receive messages.
 Both sockets can send and receive from multiple servers and clients.
 Messages are fair-queued into Pull sockets and load-balanced from Push sockets.
 This is a pa

 ## Dealer-Router

-Provides a non-blocking request-reply pattern implemented by the `ZeroMQDealer` and `ZeroMQRouter` classes.
+Provides a non-blocking request-reply pattern implemented by the `ZMQDealer` and `ZMQRouter` classes.